-The deadline for submitting video presentations: 15th of October 2021.
+The deadline for submitting video presentation: 2 October 2020

 Video submission is only available after registration and camera-ready submission.

-As previously announced, MONAMI 2021 will take place in an on-site format with the possibility of remote attendance.
-To make sure that everyone who wishes to take part in the conference is able to do so, the possibility to present your paper and interact with all the other participants remotely has been made available to everyone who would be unable to attend in person for any reason.
+As previously announced, MONAMI 2020 will be held in a live online setting to accommodate the current restrictions related to the COVID-19 epidemic.
+The conference will be held in a fully pre-recorded format as a live stream with a live chat for registrants, as well as other additional online opportunities for getting engaged.
 Details regarding the exact time and place of the live stream will be announced soon and we kindly ask you for patience as we put everything into place.
 In the meantime, please pay close attention to instructions regarding the recording of your presentation below.

 All video submissions will be verified for video/audio quality by EAI and we strongly recommend that you submit your presentation well ahead of the submission deadline.
 This will allow time for EAI to verify your submission quickly, and for you to re-record and re-submit it in case it does not meet the technical specifications.

 - For video, capture a single screen with your presentation/slides in full screen.
 Advance the slides as if presenting normally.
 Video feed of the presenter (such as via webcam) is not required.

 - For audio, we recommend using an external microphone whenever possible.
 Using the microphone built into your webcam and/or laptop is also acceptable, but please ensure that you minimize ambient noise.

 - Use free screen capture software, such as ShareX (download at https://getsharex.com/) or similar.
 If using ShareX, please see the attached document “ShareX instructions.pdf” for instructions.

 - If using other recording software, please make sure to record the video in 1080p resolution (or your maximum screen resolution) and at 30 frames per second in the MP4 video format.